Phone number 972-562-0522

 To register your account on My Water Advisor 2.0, you will need to locate your water account number and the name associated with your account on your water bill from the Town of Fairview.

-Enter your account number and your full name as it appears on the bill.
-Then click “Continue.”
+5. Enter your Name as it appears on your bill.

 FREQUENTLY ASKED QUESTIONS